raygeeknyc/ohgee/README.md

 Ohgee also updates from github at startup and restarts if network connectivity is lost.

-Want to know more?
+Want to know more about any of this?
 Look at the code!